spatie/laravel-analytics/README.md

 ### All other Google Analytics queries

 To perform all other queries on the Google Analytics resource use `performQuery`.
-[Google's Core Reporting API](https://developers.google.com/analytics/devguides/reporting/core/v3/common-queries) provides more information on on which metrics and dimensions might be used.
+[Google's Core Reporting API](https://developers.google.com/analytics/devguides/reporting/core/v3/common-queries) provides more information on which metrics and dimensions might be used.

 ```php
 public function performQuery(Period $period, string $metrics, array $others = [])